singularityhub/singularity-hpc/paper/paper.md

 the registry directory of the repository, organized by the container unique resource identifier.
 The file also includes the container unique resource identifer (e.g., a container on Docker Hub or another registry), and then a tag for the latest, and any other desired tags.
+If only a subset of tags are desired to be automatically discovered during a recipe update, the recipe writer can provide a filter to limit this set.
 A description and url is added for updating the [library](https://singularityhub.github.io/singularity-hpc/), and importantly, the creator then defines a set of aliases to expose to the user.
 The default alias for shell, exec, run, and inspect are generated automatically